 There are several different types of multiple sclerosis that describe the severity of the disease and also the fluctuations between remission and flare-ups.
 The reason that remission and flare-ups occur is because the myelin surrounding nerves may be repaired, then damaged again, then repaired again, and so on.
 Remissions in MS symptoms can last for months or even years.
-The majority of people with MS — about 80–85 percent — have relapsing-remitting MS.
+The majority of people with MS — about 80 percent–85 percent — have relapsing-remitting MS.

 Relapses of multiple sclerosis symptoms can be debilitating in some cases, but mild in others.
 Most of the time recovery from MS will only be short-lived and incomplete, as the condition tends to get worse with time.
 Some might have only a single ongoing symptom and go months or years without experiencing any others.
-A flare-up in symptoms can sometimes only happen one time, go away, and never return.
+A flare in symptoms can sometimes only happen one time, go away, and never return.
 For other people the symptoms are more usually intense and may become worse within weeks or months of them first beginning.
 This is called “primary progressive pattern.”
 When MS remissions and flare-ups alternate it is called “secondary progressive pattern” or “progressive relapsing pattern.”